amiune/gn-blog/content/apps/_index.md

 [extra]

 [[extra.apps]]
-title = "Work Order & Sales Tracker" tagline = "Manage orders, grow your business" description = "A beautifully simple app to track orders from start to delivery.
+title = "Custom Order Tracker" tagline = "Manage orders, grow your business" description = "A beautifully simple app to track orders from start to delivery.
 Built for small businesses that care about staying organized." platform = "iOS"